NicoleTiokhin/Java/Test.md

 I used it to write a Java program to implement a lambda expression to check if a list of strings are all uppercase or all lowercase or mixedcase
 First I created a list of Strings
-Then I used Lambda Expressions to check if each string in the list is: all uppercase , all lowercase or mixed case
+Then I used Lambda Expressions to check if each string in the list is: all uppercase , all lowercase or mixed case I used Predicates (functional interface in the java.util.function package , used for evaluating conditions) in The Lambda Expressions
 *your text*

 | Total Achievable Points | Points Reached During Grading |